iAMB-RWTH-Aachen/PAModelpy/docs/docs/api_reference/PAModel.md

                                    lower_bound: float, upper_bound: float)
 ```

-Adding variables and constraints for the lower and upper bounds of an enzyme&#x27;s concentration to a model.
+Adding variables and constraints for the lower and upperbounds of an Enzyme to a model.
-When solving the model, shadow prices for the lower and upper bounds will be calculated.
+When solving the model, shadow prices for the lower and upperbounds will be calculated.
 This allows for the calculation of sensitivity coefficients.
+The constraints are formulated as follows:

 **Notes**:

   The constraints are formulated as follows:
-  - `E_ub: E <= Emax`
+  -    `enz_max : E <= Emax`
-  - `E_lb: -E <= -Emin`
+  -    `enz_min : -E <= -Emin`

 **Arguments**: